-On January 28, 2021, police arrested Olga Kovalevskaya (Ольга Ковалевская), a professor at Belarusian State University (BSU), the day before President Alexander Lukashenko came to visit the university.
+On January 28, 2021, police arrested Volha Kavaleuskaya (Ольга Ковалевская), a professor at Belarusian State University (BSU), the day before President Alexander Lukashenko came to visit the university.

-Kovalevskaya, a senior lecturer in the university’s Department of Geology, was detained at her home on the evening of January 28 and taken to Fruzensky District Court.
-The arrest appears to have been an effort to deter Kovalevskaya from organizing or participating in protest activities around President Lukashenko’s visit to campus.
+Kavaleuskaya, a senior lecturer in the university’s Department of Geology, was detained at her home on the evening of January 28 and taken to Fruzensky District Court.
+The arrest appears to have been an effort to deter Kavaleuskaya from organizing or participating in protest activities around President Lukashenko’s visit to campus.

-According to Kovalevskaya’s daughter, Kovalevskaya was charged with violating Articles 23.4 – disobedience to a lawful order or demand of an official in the exercise of his official powers – and 23.34 – organizing or participating in unsanctioned mass events – of the Administrative Code.
+According to Kavaleuskaya’s daughter, Kavaleuskaya was charged with violating Articles 23.4 – disobedience to a lawful order or demand of an official in the exercise of his official powers – and 23.34 – organizing or participating in unsanctioned mass events – of the Administrative Code.
 She was sentenced to 25 days in jail.

 Scholars at Risk is concerned about the arrest of a scholar in apparent retaliation for the nonviolent exercise of the right to freedom of expression and freedom of assembly — conduct that is expressly protected under international human rights instruments, including the Universal Declaration of Human Rights and the International Covenant on Civil and Political Rights, to which Belarus is a party.
 State authorities have an obligation to refrain from restricting the rights to freedom of expression and association, so long as they are nonviolent and responsible.
 In addition to the harm to the immediate victims, such actions, when directed against members of the higher education community, undermine academic freedom and democratic society generally.